mesosphere/kudo-spark-operator/MONITORING.md

            jmxExporterJar: "/prometheus/jmx_prometheus_javaagent-0.11.0.jar"
            port: 8090
      ```
-   - if it's necessary to expose metrics endpoint on other than 8090 port, then, please,
+   - if it's necessary to expose the metrics endpoint on a port other than `8090`, do the following:
      1) change the `port` value in the `SparkApplication` yaml definition (`spec.monitoring.prometheus.port`)
      1) specify the same port when installing the `kudo-spark-operator`:
      ```